moozer/TT_Asus_RT-N16_and_OpenWrt/README.md

 Requirements
 ------------
-- A pc (or other) running linux
+* A pc (or other) running linux

--- You must have root access on this machine
+    You must have root access on this machine.
--- Currently only "su" is supported (as oposed to "sudo")
+    Currently only "su" is supported (as oposed to "sudo")

-- An Asus RT_N16 + power supply
+* An Asus RT_N16 + power supply

--- The state of the router is not important
--- (at least I have not suceeded in bircking it yet)
+    The state of the router is not important (at least I have not suceeded in bircking it yet)

-- a patch cable
+* a patch cable
-- internet access
+* internet access

 HowTo
 -----